roimartins/onebenthicdb/README.md

 7. Enter data into table 'cluster'.
 This is the csv output from the Faunal Cluster ID tool.
 Output file first needs converting into the correct format using R script 'get_fam_abund_into_format_for_faunalpredictIDapp.R'.
 Make sure file permission set to Everyone.
 Code for bringing in file:
 COPY cluster FROM 'C:\Users\kmc00\OneDrive - CEFAS\OneBenthicDB\RSMP PSA ONLY STATIONS\clusterinput.csv' DELIMITER ','NULL AS '[null]' CSV HEADER;

+# Need to add new env variables to table 'envar'?
+INSERT INTO envvar (name,units)
+VALUES ('ww_biomass_cnidaria','g'),
+('ww_biomass_polychaeta','g'),
+('ww_biomass_oligochaeta','g'),
+('ww_biomass_other','g');

+8. Enter data into table 'envvarsample'.
+This is the csv biomass data (mjr taxonomic groups).
+Output file first needs converting into the correct format using R script 'get_fam_abund_into_format_for_faunalpredictIDapp.R' see section 'FORMAT CSV OF BIOMASS DATA FOR ENTRY INTO TABLE 'envvarsample'.
+Make sure file permission set to Everyone.
+Code for bringing in file:

+COPY envvarsample FROM 'C:\Users\kmc00\OneDrive - CEFAS\OneBenthicDB\RSMP PSA ONLY STATIONS\data4envvarsample.csv' DELIMITER ','NULL AS '[null]' CSV HEADER;